pagopa/DOS68k/CONTRIBUTING.md

 > ⚠️ **Draft – Not yet approved**
 >
-> This document is a working draft created during the early bootstrap
-> phase of the DOS68k project.
+> This document is part of the community bootstrap phase of the DOS68k project.
-> It is not binding and may change following internal review and
+> It is not binding and may change as the project governance and contribution
+> processes evolve.
-> organizational approval.
+>

+**Status:** Draft
+**Version:** 0.1.0
+**Last updated:** 2026-06-11
+**Applies to:** Community bootstrap phase

 # Contributing to DOS68k

 Thank you for your interest in contributing to DOS68k.

-At this stage, the project is in an early bootstrap phase.
-Community participation is welcome and encouraged, even before the introduction of production-ready code.
+DOS68k is currently in an early bootstrap phase.
+Community participation is welcome and encouraged as the project evolves and its governance model takes shape.

+This document describes the contribution mechanisms currently available and will evolve together with the project.

 ## Where collaboration happens

 All project interactions take place on GitHub:

+At this stage, the primary contribution channels are:

-- **Issues** for bug reports, improvement proposals, or questions
+- **Issues** for bug reports, improvement proposals, documentation feedback, and questions
-- **Discussions** for ideas, feedback, and broader proposals
+- **Discussions** for ideas, feedback, and broader conversations about the project

-- **Pull Requests** for bug reports, improvement proposal
+Additional contribution workflows may be introduced as the project and its governance mature.

 Please use **English** for all interactions.

 ## Types of contributions

-DOS68k is expected to welcome different types of contributions, including:

-- Opening issues to report bugs, suggest improvements, or share feedback
+**Report a bug**

+Use GitHub Issues to report defects, unexpected behavior, configuration problems, or inconsistencies in the project.

+**Suggest an improvement**

+Use GitHub Issues or Discussions to propose enhancements, new ideas, usability improvements, integrations, or developer experience improvements.

+**Improve documentation**

+Documentation feedback is highly encouraged.
+Missing information, inaccuracies, unclear instructions, and documentation improvements can all be reported through GitHub Issues.

+**Participate in discussions**

-- Participating in discussions about project direction, architecture, and governance
+Contributors are encouraged to participate in conversations related to project direction, architecture, governance, and community practices.
-- Improving documentation and community resources
-- Contributing code, such as bug fixes, new features, refactoring, or tests
-- Reviewing pull requests and providing technical feedback

-Some contribution types (especially code-related ones) will become fully available as the project codebase and technical workflows are introduced.

-## Commit messages (recommended)

-During the bootstrap phase, commit messages should be clear and descriptive.

-When applicable, we recommend using a scope prefix to improve readability for external contributors, for example:

-- `[community] Add draft community guidelines`
-- `[governance] Update proposed decision-making process`

-This is a **recommendation**, not a requirement, and may evolve as the project governance matures.
+**Pull Requests**

+DOS68k is currently defining its contribution and governance processes.

+For this reason, Pull Requests are not yet considered a primary contribution channel.

+Contributors are encouraged to use GitHub Issues and Discussions to report bugs, suggest improvements and participate in project discussions.

+A dedicated Pull Request workflow will be introduced in a future iteration of the project.

 ## Pull Requests (early-stage)